Wedge Island (South Australia): Description

+The island is a privately owned island.
 There is a lighthouse at the south-eastern end, and highest point, of the island.
 There is an airstrip on the island as well as a jetty.
-The island is not permanently inhabited, but has buildings used for holiday accommodation and as a base for local and offshore recreational fishing.
+The island has one permanent resident as of 2021.
+There is a farmhouse for the use of the owners of the island.
+There are two private holiday houses and two Holiday Rentals.
+It is a base for local and offshore recreational fishing.
 It is also a dive site.

 History

 Wedge Island was named in 1802 by Matthew Flinders.
 It was originally settled in the mid-19th century as a farm for breeding horses for the British Indian Army, with various agricultural activities such sheep and cattle grazing and wheat cropping continuing for the next 130 years.

+Maud Baillie (born Golley in 1884) was raised on the island and was noted as a skilful furniture maker and wood carver.
+Her furniture was pegged together without the use of nails or screws.
+The governor, Sir George Le Hunte, was said to have been impressed when he visited in 1904 by her carving.
+She exhibited two pieces of her furniture in the Australian Exhibition of Women's Work in 1907.
+Her family moved away in 1911.
+Her work is today in the Art Gallery of South Australia.

 In 1929, Andrew Golley left the island after living there for forty years.
 He had originally moved there with his parents.
 His interest in the island was transferred to H. R. Littley who moved there with his wife, son, daughter and son-in-law.

 During World War II, Wedge Island was used as a radar station by the Royal Australian Air Force (RAAF).
 A bunker was constructed near the lighthouse and was occupied by about 40 RAAF personnel for several years.